stellar-deprecated/starlight/specifications/starlight-payment-channel-mechanics.md

 A payment channel has two participants:

-- I, the _initiator_, who proposes the payment channel, and creates the multisig account that will be used for sequence numbers.
-I creates multisig account MI and receives disbursement through regaining control of MI at channel close.
+- I, the _initiator_, who proposes the payment channel, and creates the multi-sig account that will be used for sequence numbers.
+I creates multi-sig account MI and receives disbursement through regaining control of MI at channel close.

-- R, the _responder_, who joins the payment channel, and creates the other multisig account.
-R creates multisig account MR and receives disbursement through regaining control of MR at channel close.
+- R, the _responder_, who joins the payment channel, and creates the other multi-sig account.
+R creates multi-sig account MR and receives disbursement through regaining control of MR at channel close.

 ### Observation Period